-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification if the traffic associated with the proposed development would trigger Significant Impacts 6.5-11 and 12, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-42, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that a proposed development will trigger Significant Impact 6.5-11 or 12, then To to accommodate traffic from the project and to provide another route to I-5, the Port applicant, prior to issuance of the first certificate of occupancy, shall extend E Street from the RCC Driveway to west of Bay Boulevard.
-The segment shall be built as a two-lane Class III Collector, or implement similar improvement(s) which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer prior to the issuance of either a building permit or final map for a Phase II project.
-If the applicant is responsible for constructing the improvement, they would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-This Mitigation would reduce Significant Impacts 6.5-11 and 6.5-12 to below a level of significance.
-Applies to Significant Impacts 6.5-11 and 6.5-12.
-MM 6.5-3 Prior to issuance of a certificate of occupancy for any Phase III project, As part of the development application, the Project Port Applicant City Engineer Port or City depending on
+If it is determined that the development will trigger Significant Impact 4.2-42, then prior to the issuance of the first certificate of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall widen H Street between I-5 Ramps and Broadway to a 6-lane Gateway Street, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-42 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+The additional roadway capacity would facilitate the flow of project traffic.
+This mitigation would reduce Significant Impact 4.2-42 to below a level of significance.
+The off-site traffic improvements described in this mitigation measure for direct traffic impacts would create secondary traffic impacts.
+Improvements associated with these secondary impacts would be required as a result of cumulative and growth-related traffic overall, of which the Proposed Project Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy jurisdiction of the development